XEDGit/memdetect/README.md

  - `(MALLOC_FAIL)`:
 Every time your program executes the value of `--fail` times a malloc() this will be printed on the stdout with the  last two functions in the stack at the happening of malloc()

+There is also a leak report at the end of your program, "Malloc calls" doesn't include failed malloc

+    (MALLOC_REPORT)
+       Malloc calls: 2
+       Failed malloc: 1
+       Free calls: 1
+       Free calls to 0x0: 0
+    Leaks at exit:
+    From main of size 3 at address 0x6000003b4040